Car slams into downtown Bradenton business, causing significant damage

 The Volkswagen appears to have gone off of the roadway while traveling west on Manatee Avenue.
 It scraped along a sidewalk, took out a street sign and chipped the walls of another building before slamming into Keeton’s.

-Hoopingarner said that the windows will be boarded up this evening, and Keeton’s will be open for business on Friday.
+Hoopingarner said that the hole will be boarded up this evening, and Keeton’s will be open for business on Friday.

 “And we now have a drive-thru,” Hoopingarner said.